spinone/tools/README.md

 *Requires pysmb-1.1.27 from https://pypi.org/project/pysmb/#files  *

 **checkcerts.sh**
-Checks and displays the signature algorithms for a complete certificate chain for (host:port).
+Checks and displays the signature algorithms for a complete certificate chain for a host, e.g. 8.8.8.8 or microsoft.com
+Script prompts for which port to use, and uses SNI to accomodate multiple DNS hostnames hosted on a single server.
+Optional display of details for the issuer/root certificate of the last intermediate certificate.
-Example usage: checkcerts.sh google.com:443
+Example usage: checkcerts.sh www.google.com